hassio-addons/addon-grocy/grocy/DOCS.md

   on the internet based on the product barcode.
 This is currently not yet supported by the add-on.

-You should have a look to [Barcode Buddy][barcodebuddy], which provides that functionality with a Android app as a barcode scanner and a comfortable web UI to add the scanned products in Grocy (hosted in a hassio add-on).

 ## Changelog & Releases